-A generous lifestyle goes beyond charitable donations.
+When we live generously, it goes beyond charitable donations.
 It involves a willingness to give of your time, energy, and God-given gifts.
 Here are three questions to ask if you desire to expand your generosity:

 Who/how can I serve today?

 Being generous requires intentionality.
-By setting your mind to seek out daily opportunities to live generously, your heart will be motived to give in a deeper way.
+By setting your mind to seek out daily opportunities to live generously, your heart will be motivated to give in a deeper way.
 Thinking intentionally about generosity will position you towards situational generosity, where you can meet needs that exist within your community.

 What can I give besides money?